EU: wholesale gas price agreement

 Once the mechanism has been initiated, transactions on futures contracts on the TTF, but also on other trading platforms, will be capped for 20 days – but not over-the-counter trading (outside regulated markets).

-These contracts could then no longer be traded beyond a “dynamic ceiling”, corresponding to the international reference price of LNG (calculated on a basket of world prices) plus 35 euros – a variable ceiling, making it possible to ensure that Europe remains an attractive market for suppliers in relation to the prices offered in Asia.
+These contracts might then no longer be traded beyond a “dynamic ceiling”, corresponding to the international reference price of LNG (calculated on a basket of world prices) plus 35 euros – a variable ceiling, making it possible to ensure that Europe remains an attractive market for suppliers in relation to the prices offered in Asia.

 The mechanism will be automatically deactivated when the price of the monthly TTF contract drops below 180 euros, or if the EU declares a state of emergency for EU supply.
 And the mechanism as a whole may be suspended by the Commission in the event of “risks to gas supply, financial stability or gas flows within the EU”.